Time-and-Materials vs Fixed Price: Which to Choose for Your Project?

 - Predictability is the core factor that any entrepreneur seeks for in business.
 Company strategy usually requires clear deadlines and figures to be transferred to the budget.
 Planning expenses for 1–3 months ahead can provide you with exact figures.
 However, if product development will last for 4 months and more, it is only natural that you can hardly foresee overall outlays and in such cases other price models are advisable.

 - Transparency.
 With specified requirements, fixed budget and pre-arranged deadlines — there won’t be any surprises.
 Regular project management interaction with the contractor ensures scope compliance and protects margins.

 - Ease of management.
 Payments to the service provider are mainly based on a percentage of work performed.
 Such workflow requires little involvement since expectations are transparent and predictable.

 - Lack of flexibility is the major weak point of fixed-fee agreement.
-As a customer you are responsible for any emergent changes that you’ve initialized or those ones that are beyond vendor’s competence.
+As a customer, you are responsible for any emergent changes that you’ve initialized or those ones that are beyond the vendor’s competence.

 - Flexibility.
 Unit-price contracts allow businesses to modify the volume of work, revise materials or designs, shift the focus or change features following the project implementation.

 - Dynamic work scope is one of the key features within larger projects.
 There can be a general goal that should be achieved, however knowing how it’ll be reached is not that important beforehand.
 Often for startups and mid-sized companies, it is better to make decisions in the process, evolving a strategy and building custom software simultaneously.
 Such approach underlies Agile methodology.